lexibank/iecor/README.md

 # CLDF dataset derived from Heggarty, Paul & Anderson, Cormac & Scarborough, Matthew’s "Indo-European Cognate Relationships database project" (IE-CoR) from 2019

+## How to cite

+If you use these data please cite
-Cite the source dataset as
+- the original source
   > Heggarty, Paul & Anderson, Cormac & Scarborough, Matthew 2019.
 Indo-European Cognate Relationships database project (IE-CoR).
-Jena: Max Planck Institute for the Science of Human History
+Leipzig: Max Planck Institute for Evolutionary Anthropology
+- the derived dataset using the DOI of the [particular released version](releases/) you were using

+## Description

 This dataset is licensed under a https://creativecommons.org/licenses/by/4.0/ license